 Here is my list, in no particular order.

-- 1 Best Practices: 25 Items to Include in Your Survival Hygiene Kit
+25 Must Have Items for Your Survival Hygiene Kit

 - Soap (I prefer liquid castile soap)

 - Razor plus some old denim for stropping

 - Sun Shower also called a Solar Shower (I have this one)

 - Baking Soda (can be used as a shampoo substitute or as a toothpaste 50/50 with salt)